Renting? Consider insurance before you sign the lease

 When you can’t return home immediately

-Fortunately, tenant insurance coverage systematically includes additional living expenses, which means it can cover the costs of temporary housing, hotel stays, and even meals while your apartment is being repaired.
-It’s a lifeline most renters don’t realize they need until they really, really do.
+Fortunately, tenant insurance coverage includes additional living expenses, which means it can cover the costs of temporary housing, hotel stays and even meals while your apartment is being repaired.
 Note that there are maximums, as stipulated in your insurance contract.

-And even if the disaster wasn’t your fault, it can take time to process claims.
+And even if the incident wasn’t your fault, it can take time to process claims.
 In the meantime, you’re still expected to cover your own costs.
-Unless, of course, you’re already insured.

 Why landlord insurance isn’t enough

 It’s a split responsibility.
-The landlord insures the shell of the space; you insure the life you build inside of it.
+The landlord insures the structure of the building itself and you insure your belongings.

 Shared living, short-term rentals and other gray areas

-Things get even trickier when you add roommates into the mix.
 Many people assume that if one person has tenant insurance, everyone in the apartment is covered.
-However, the truth is, tenant insurance covers a renter at a very specific address.
+However, tenant insurance covers a renter at a very specific address.
 Unless every roommate is explicitly listed on the same policy, each person must take out their own tenant insurance policy.
 Keep in mind, however, that personal liability coverage follows an individual, regardless of the address.

 If you’re renting out your place on a short-term basis through online platforms or subletting to a friend, don’t assume you’re covered.
-Not all standard tenant insurance policies cover short-term rentals.
-Also, the coverage can vary greatly depending on the provider.
-Before renting an apartment or handing over the keys, it’s worth making a call to your insurer to see whether you need additional protection.
+Before handing over the keys, it’s worth making a call to your insurer to see whether you need additional protection.

 Home insurance for tenants: More affordable than you think

-Still, many renters hesitate because they think they “don’t own anything valuable,” or because they assume they’ll never be in a situation where they’ll need it.
-Unfortunately, this is the kind of thinking that leaves people blindsided when something does happen.
-Fires, water damage, break-ins: they rarely come with warning.
+Still, many renters assume they’ll never be in a situation where they’ll need it.
+Unfortunately, fires, water damage and break-ins rarely come with warning.

 Protect what you’ve built